Please learn how to kick your fins to get the best from them. Happy finning!

-How to kick your swim fins from hips
+How to kick your fins from hips

 Focus on streamlining your kick from your hips.
 So you keep your hips straighter and your thighs higher in the water.
 Then you will naturally have only a little knee-bend.
 (A foot flipper kick is very different, with more knee-bend.)